rohskopf/tiletrial/README.md

     Time Elapsed: 5.01 sec.

-Run this a few times with different tasks, record the average time, then and run using the other tasks to compare.
+Run this a few times with different tasks, record the average time, and repeat using other tasks to compare.
+We could automate this procedure with a bash/python script to quickly compare the performance of different tasks.

 ## Extending TileTrial (Adding New Functions to Compare)